 Welcome, I'm Lars Walker, fantasy author (Lars Rhymes With Farce, Not Cars ).
 Welcome to my website, where you can learn all I choose to tell you about myself and my books.
-I'm the author of West Oversea, The Year of the Warrior, Blood and Judgement, Wolf Time, Erling's Word, and my latest novel, Troll Valley.
+I'm the author of a series of historic fantasies about Erling Skjalgsson, a great Viking lord, and some loosely connected fantasies based around Epsom, Minnesota.
 Get a taste for these novels on the books page.

 Be sure to check out my blog at Brandywine Books!
 You'll get the latest news from me there.